Jurickson Profar Player Props: Rockies vs. Padres

 Jurickson Profar At The Plate

-- Profar is hitting .247 with 14 doubles, two triples, five home runs and 26 walks.
+- Profar has 14 doubles, two triples, five home runs and 27 walks while hitting .247.

-- Profar will look to extend his four-game hitting streak.
-He's batting .381 during his last outings.
+- Profar will look to extend his five-game hitting streak.
+He's batting .409 during his last games.

-- Profar has driven home a run in 16 games this year (29.1%), including more than one RBI in 12.7% of his games and producing three or more of his team's runs on two occasions..
+- Profar has picked up an RBI in 28.6% of his games this season, with more than one RBI in 12.5% of his games.
+He has also plated three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.